antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 ### Composition of Combo

-The combinations provided in G6 are composed of the following parts:
+The combos provided in G6 are composed of the following parts:

 <image width="200" src="https://mdn.alipayobjects.com/huamei_qa8qxu/afts/img/A*z-OxR4MAdUwAAAAAAAAAAAAADmJ7AQ/original" />

-- `key`: The main shape of the combination, representing the primary form of the combination.
+- `key`: The main shape of the combo, representing the primary form of the combo.
 - `halo`: The graphic that displays the halo effect around the main shape.
-- `label`: The text label, usually used to display the name or description of the combination.
+- `label`: The text label, usually used to display the name or description of the combo.

 ### Register Combo